HCA Houston Healthcare implements new visitor policies at its hospitals

 The new visitor policies will be implemented at its 13 hospitals in efforts to protect staff and patients at each facility.

-"While we understand the importance of in-hospital patients having friends, family and loved ones by their side, this measure is a necessary step in order to protect our patient and colleagues and patients," Dr. Mujtaba Ali-Khan said in a statement the center released Friday.
+"While we understand the importance of in-hospital patients having friends, family and loved ones by their side, this measure is a necessary step in order to protect our patient and colleagues," Dr. Mujtaba Ali-Khan said in a statement the center released Friday.

 The policies are effective immediately.
 Each HCA Houston Healthcare hospital will allow two visitors at a time per patient.
 Visiting hours are from 6 a.m. to 6 p.m.